ECPGPP/framer/README.md

 Framer is just a bash script generating a file, named issue.md.
 If an error was made during the typing process, you can correct it by hand while editing your said file with your favorite IDE/text editor (I guess it's neovim).

 ## Pro tips:
-We recommand a markdown cli viewer like Glow to enjoy your md files directly in your terminal.
+We recommand a markdown cli viewer like Glow to enjoy the view of your .md files directly in your terminal.
 You would do so by typing :

 ```bash